nmeum/editline-tabcomp/README.md

 ## Usage

-The implementation is provided as a single header file in this repository though it might be desirable to separate declarations and implementations.
+The implementation is provided in `complete.c` and `complete.h` these files should just be copied to your repository.
+The header file contains some pointers on how to use the provided functions.

-A usage example is provided in `example.c`, compile it using:
+A usage example is also provided in `example.c`, compile it using:

-	$ cc -o example example.c -ledit -lncurses
+	$ make

 ## License